tourhq

 Hotel

-Get an early start today, as you'll be covering a lot of ground.
+Get an early start today as you'll be covering a lot of ground.
 From Fes, you'll travel south toward Merzouga to arrive at the Sahara dunes for a sunset camel ride.
 Along the way, you will drive through the town of Azrou and climb an elevation of 7,146 feet (2,178 m) over the Col du Zad pass and through the cedar forests of the Middle Atlas mountains.
 Here you can enjoy sightings of the local Barbary macaque monkeys before stopping for lunch in Midelt (the 'apple city'), relishing the nearby Moulouya River and its surrounding fruit orchards.

 Continue to Erfoud, a bustling market town known for its date festival and famous for its fossil mining and artisan factories (you may have already seen some fossils in the markets).
 En route, you can see hillside mines where large rocks are taken from the earth.
-While in town, stop at a local artisan collective where you can learn about the types of fossils found in the area and see how the fossil-rich rock is transformed into beautiful objects, large and small.
+While in town, stop at a local artisan collective where you can learn about the types of fossils found in the area and see the full process of how the fossil-rich rock is transformed into beautiful objects, large and small.

 Hotel

 Continue to Tinerhir.
-This desert town offers fantastic views of neighbouring towns hugging the length of the extensive river oasis (30 miles or 48 km of palm trees).
+This desert town offers fantastic views of neighboring towns hugging the length of the extensive river oasis (30 miles or 48 km of palm trees).
 The surrounding desert landscape reveals impressive buttes, mesas, and plateaus.
 Next, you'll reach today's final destination, the Todra Gorge.
-Almost 1000 feet (305 m) high and carved by the Todra River through red limestone, you can enjoy a leisurely walk in and around the gorge and relax in the calm waters of the shallow river below.
+Almost 1000 feet (305 m) high and carved by the Todra River through red limestone, here you can enjoy a leisurely walk in and around the gorge and relax in the cool waters of the shallow river below.
 The rest of the evening is yours to explore or unwind.

 Hotel